RELAXED FIVE DAY KANGAROO ISLAND ITINERARY 2023

 We made a brief stop in Parndana and there is a small shop and cafe but unless you need something specific I would give it a miss.

 Cape Borda Lighthouse

 If you have made good time, you can drive out to Cape Borda Lighthouse.
-Once you leave the highway, it’s a dirt road, and according to the locals we spoke to not very well graded since the fires.
+Once you leave the highway, it’s a dirt road, and according to the locals we spoke to has not been very well graded since the fires.
 The weather was bad, so we decided against it, apparently, it takes about 30 minutes each way.

-The final stop for today is Western KI Caravan Park.
+The last stop for today is Western KI Caravan Park.
 Try to arrive before dusk for the best chance of spotting the park’s resident koalas.
 They have a small shop that sells basics, everything you need for a BBQ too.
 It shuts at 5pm.